 Ek Balam citizens used the jaguar as a symbol for its strength, moreover as a spirit companion that would protect them from evil while they moved between the earth and the spirit realm.
 To combat whatever evil forces may be threatening, they needed to transform and cross over to the spirit realm.

 From Chichén Itzá to Ek' Balam, each site was designed to embody specific spiritual teaching, each forming an essential component of a library etched in stone.
-There we experience the subtle forces of the site, and from there, we continue the journey to the temples to seek new levels of understanding of the natural sciences, which in turn raised our inner vibration.
+There we experience the subtle forces of the site, and from there, we continue the journey to the temples to seek new levels of understanding of the natural sciences, which in turn raises our inner vibration.

-Between swimming, snorkeling, and relaxing on the breathtaking beaches of Costa Maya, Rio Lagartos, or Playa del Carmen, we keep exploring another genuinely magical and compelling place.
+Between swimming, snorkeling, and relaxing on the breathtaking beaches of Costa Maya, Rio Lagartos, or Playa del Carmen, we can keep exploring another genuinely magical and compelling place.
 The sacred Sacbé roads stem from the four cardinal directions as 'four-part cosmos' and descend into the underworld in the region's deepest Cenote that is of 80m in diameter.

 The human mind radiates The power of creation on the architecture and pottery of the area dominated by the ceramic complex of the Late Yumcab.

-The city of Uxmal, the most attractive archaeological park in Yucatán, is where we find the University of Sacred Spirituality and Cosmic Harmony, where information is stored in the stones and is ready to access.
+The city of Uxmal, the most attractive archaeological park in Yucatán, is where we find the University of Sacred Spirituality and Cosmic Harmony, where information is stored in stones and is ready to access.
 Through powerful ceremonies and spiritual practices, we connect with universal wisdom and truth residing within – beautifully reflected in the design and purpose of these ruins.

 This path is pursued by countless people seeking the knowledge of the gods, and this practice initiates the will to achieve the total realization of the soul, the outcome of which was nothing less than immortality.